ihmeuw/vivarium_research/docs/source/intervention_models/crm_mgmt/vivarium_polypill.rst

 intervention will assess the impact of a polypill on SBP and CVD.

 Please note that as the polypill only includes hypertension medications, LDL-C adherence will NOT be affected.
+For those assigned to the polypill, adherence will be redrawn to have the different percentages listed below.
+This adherence will then determine if the simulant receives the benefit from their SBP medication.

 .. list-table:: Affected Outcome #1 Effect Size
   :widths: 15 15 15
   :header-rows: 1

   * - OR for Adherence
     - Source
     - Notes
   * - 1.33